opendatacentre/opendc-mini/README.md

-# opendc-mini
+# Open Datacenter Mini

+---

-Open Datacentre Mini teaches how to build the components of a CI/CD pipeline using community resources such as Helm Charts.
+Open Datacentre Mini (opendc-mini) teaches how to build the components of a CI/CD pipeline using Kubernetes community resources, such as Kubicorn and Helm Charts.